Dodge Challenger Insurance Rates

 Price Range from Low to High

-For a 40-year-old driver, Dodge Challenger insurance prices go from as cheap as $588 for just the minimum liability insurance to a much higher rate of $2,792 for coverage for higher-risk drivers.
+Using a middle-aged driver as an example, Dodge Challenger insurance prices go from as low as $588 for just liability insurance to the much higher price of $2,792 for a high-risk insurance policy.

 Geographic Price Range